Termination for Convenience Clause Lawyers

 Per FAR 52.249-2, After termination, the Contractor shall submit a final termination settlement proposal to the Contracting Officer in the form and with the certification prescribed by the Contracting Officer.
 The Contractor shall submit the proposal promptly, but no later than 1 year from the effective date of termination, unless extended in writing by the Contracting Officer upon written request of the Contractor within this 1-year period.

-However, if the Contracting Officer determines that the facts justify it, a termination settlement proposal may be received and acted on after 1 year or any extension.
+However, if the Contracting Officer determines that the facts justify it, a termination for convenience government contract settlement proposal may be received and acted on after 1 year or any extension.
 If the Contractor fails to submit the proposal within the time allowed, the Contracting Officer may determine, on the basis of information available, the amount, if any, due the Contractor because of the termination and shall pay the amount determined.

 Avoid Common Issues When Termination for Default Appeal Decisions are Converted to Termination